William F. Buckley Jr.: Race and segregation

 Buckley later said he wished National Review had been more supportive of civil rights legislation in the 1960s.
 He grew to admire Martin Luther King Jr. and supported the creation of Martin Luther King Jr. Day.
 Buckley anticipated that the US could elect an African American president within a decade as of the late 1960s and said such an event would be a "welcome tonic for the American soul" that he believed would confer the same social distinction and pride upon African Americans that Catholics had felt upon John F. Kennedy's election.

 In 2004, Buckley told Time, "I once believed we could evolve our way up from Jim Crow.
 I was wrong.
 Federal intervention was necessary."
-The same year, he endeavored to clarify his earlier comments on race, saying, "[T]he point I made about white cultural supremacy was sociological."
-Buckley also linked his usage of the word advancement to its usage in the name NAACP, saying that the "call for the 'advancement' of colored people presupposes they are behind.
+The same year, he endeavored to clarify his earlier comments on race, saying, "the point I made about white cultural supremacy was sociological."
+Buckley also linked his usage of the word "advancement" to its usage in the name NAACP, saying that the "call for the 'advancement' of colored people presupposes they are behind.
 Which they were, in 1958, by any standards of measurement."